pulseheart/PulseHeart-AutoML/README.md

 Open the GitHub link https://echonet.github.io/dynamic/ and there open the link to access the dataset: https://stanfordaimi.azurewebsites.net/datasets/834e1cd1-92f7-4268-9daa-d359198b310af, log in or sign up if you don't have an acccount.
 Download the 7.04 GB EchoNet-Dynamic.zip file.
 Unzip the file
-Extract the 3064 AVI files of our study dataset using the notebook ...
+Extract the 3064 AVI files of our study dataset in the subdirectory /curated using the notebook ...
 ### Watch individual videos
 Refer to the newly created CSV file for searching the desired videos.
 #### Three examples of correctly classified video of high quality: